Key takeaways

 Competitive Landscape

 vs. OpenClaw — OpenFang is explicitly inspired by OpenClaw but takes a fundamentally different approach: Rust vs TypeScript, single binary vs Node ecosystem, 16 security systems vs basic isolation.
-OpenClaw has 160K stars and a mature community; OpenFang has ambition and architectural purity but zero track record.
+OpenClaw's ClawHavoc marketplace crisis was OpenFang's best marketing — but OpenClaw retains the vastly larger community and ecosystem.

 vs. ZeroClaw — Both are Rust single binaries with WASM sandboxing.
-ZeroClaw (16K ★) is focused and minimal; OpenFang is maximalist — 40 channels, 30 agents, autonomous Hands.
-ZeroClaw has months of production testing; OpenFang has days.
+ZeroClaw is focused and minimal; OpenFang is maximalist — 40 channels, 30 agents, autonomous Hands.

 vs. Moltis — Another Rust single-binary gateway.
 Moltis is lean (1.3K ★); OpenFang is the "everything included" approach.